-9.1.2.
+10.1.2.
 First authors and responsibilities

-The first author of the manuscript will be considered the person who has provided most of the intellectual contribution to the paper.
-Throughout the whole process, from the proposal to the publication, the first author is expected to coordinate the circulation, editing, submission, and revision of the publication.
+The first author of the manuscript will be considered the person who has provided most of the intellectual and written contribution to the paper.
+Throughout the whole process, from the proposal of the publication, the first author is expected to coordinate the circulation, editing, submission, and revision of the publication.
+The first author must submit a form mentioning the title of the paper, topic and timeline to the SC for approval.
+This information will then be announced on the project's Basecamp platform for any partners interested in contributing to the publication.
+This manner of proceeding also discloses any conflict of interest (i.e., if more than one author proposes the same topic).

-9.1.3.
+10.1.3.
 Scientific Committee

-The proGIreg Scientific Committee will be the entity created inside the project to regulate and ensure that every academic publication released by the project is aligned with the academic dissemination rules stated in this chapter.
-The SC is composed of one representative from each research partner and coordinator of its activities will POLITO (to be determined by each partner and approved during 2019).
-POLITO will set up basecamp groups to enable submissions from partners to the Committee and enable the Committee to review/approve proposals and final manuscripts.
-In case of disagreements on authorship matters between the partners, the SC should be the authority that will advise on the best solution to resolving the situation.
+The proGIreg SC will be the entity created inside the project to regulate and ensure that every academic publication released by the project is aligned with the academic dissemination rules stated in this chapter.
+The SC is composed of one representative from each research partner (to be determined by each partner and approved during 2019), and the coordinator of its activities will be POLITO.
+POLITO will set up Basecamp groups to enable submissions from partners to the Committee and enable the Committee to review/approve proposals and final manuscripts.
+In case of disagreements on authorship matters between the partners, the SC represents the authority that will advise on the best solution to resolving the situation.

-The members will be part of the following research partners:
+The SC is composed of members from the following research partner: